Emekaborisama/openai_bot-with-intent-classification-and-slot-filling/README.md

-# Flask Api Open ai chat bot with intent classification and Entity extraction
+# Fast Api Open ai chat bot with intent classification and Entity extraction

 To run this project follow the command below.